ayyan-ahmad/JobFit-AI/README.md

 ### ✔️ Interactive Prep Tracker
 Mark each day of your preparation plan as complete directly from the report page.
 Uses **optimistic UI updates** for instant feedback.

+### 🎙️ AI Mock Interview Simulator
+Take practice mock interviews directly from your customized report.
+The app picks technical and behavioral questions from your report and simulates an interactive interview.

+### 🏆 Gamification & Leaderboard
+Earn points for completing practice sessions.
+Your AI evaluation score directly translates to points.
+Track your ranking on a global leaderboard among other users.

 ### 🔐 JWT Authentication
 Secure login/register with **HTTP-only cookie** based auth.
 Works seamlessly across localhost and production environments.